-Sunrise Ridge is a popular technical MTB track in the upper Maitai Valley, which passes through beautiful beech forest of the Maitai Water Reserve.
-Sunrise Ridge is commonly combined with Black Diamond Ridge and Peaking Ridge.
-Though predominantly used for riding, it is also great for trail running and walking.
+Sunrise Ridge is a MTB track in the upper Maitai Valley, commonly combined with Black Diamond Ridge and Peaking Ridge to form a technical circuit within short distance of central Nelson.
+The track passes through beautiful beech forest of the Matai Water Reserve, and though predominantly used for MTB, it is also great for trail running and walking.

 |Physical Difficulty: Moderate||Technical Difficulty: Expert|